interstice-lab/easdale-seafoods/dev-log.md

 - Ensures consistent header, form, and footer design across the site
 - Lays groundwork for future enhancements like form handling and accessibility

+## 🔁 2025-05-20 – Navbar & Gallery Responsiveness

+**What was done:**
+- 🛠️ **Navbar refactor**
+  - Increased vertical `padding` on `.navbar` to give more height and prevent the burger icon from overflowing
+  - Centered the burger icon  and kept it pinned to the right edge
+- 📱 **Mobile‐first branding**
+  - Extracted logo + site title into a standalone mobile header block (`.mobile-branding`) displayed above the nav on small viewports
+  - Tuned logo sizing and text alignment for `<768px` and `<480px` breakpoints
+- 🖼️ **Gallery layout adjustment**
+  - Switched the homepage preview back to a two-column “text + image” pattern (with alternating reverse layout on every other block)
+  - Updated CSS so that on mobile the image always stacks _below_ its text, preserving the intended reading order
+- 🎨 **CSS cleanup & reorganizing**
+  - Grouped all header/nav rules into their own section, moved gallery styles into a `.gallery-section` block
+  - Simplified media‐query logic for stacking (`.content-block`) and product cards
+  - Removed obsolete overrides that were conflicting with the new `flex-direction: column` on small screens